 To control access to the dashboard:

-- In the Reports Tab, create a New Dashboard Folder
+- In the Dashboards Tab, click on the New Folder button to create a New Dashboard Folder:

-- Select a name for the New Dashboard Folder
+- Enter a name for the new Dashboard folder:

 To control access to the data within the dashboard itself, we need to change the settings within the dashboard to run as the logged-in user so that the user logged-in will view the dashboard according to their own security settings.
 To do this:

-*Note: The option to “Let authorized users change running user” will allow any user with permissions to change the running user when viewing the dashboard.
+The option to “Let dashboard viewers choose whom they view the dashboard as” will allow any user with permissions to change the running user when viewing the dashboard.
 These include users with the following security settings:

 - “View My Team’s Dashboards” allows viewing as any user below them in the role hierarchy.